 Nancy Kredel studied violin with Paul Rolland at the University of Illinois (M. M. and M. S. in Music Ed, 1968) and she has used his teaching idea ever since.
 She directed the Elementary String Program at the NC School of the Arts in the 1970s, a program designed by Paul Rolland.
 She has presented Paul Rolland Workshops throughout her career, in the US, Hamburg and London.
 She served as Assistant Principal Viola in the Tulsa Philharmonic Orchestra and Principal Viola in the Greensboro (NC) Symphony.
 She has taught viola at Salem College, Wake Forest University and UNC at Greensboro.

 She retired from serving as an elementary string specialist in the Fairfax (VA) County Public Schools and currently teaches viola privately, coaches middle and high school violists in the area and presents workshops.
-She will co-direct the Paul Rolland Kids Camp at the Arizona State University Paul Rolland Workshop, June 5 – 9, 2017 as well as serve as Artistic Coordinator of the Paul Rolland Kids Camp at the University of Illinois, June 19 – 23, 2017.
+She served as Artistic Coordinator of the Paul Rolland Kids Camp at the University of Illinois, June 19 -23, 2017.
 She founded and directed the Paul Rolland Kids Camp at George Mason University in Fairfax, VA, summer 2014 and 2015.
 She also produced with other Rolland students the Paul Rolland Legacy DVD and the recent DVD, “Applying Paul Rolland Pedagogy in Public and Private Schools.”

 In 2009, she co-founded and served on the faculty with Lynne Denig and Marla Mutschler for the Paul Rolland String Pedagogy Workshop at George Mason University, which in its 9th year, 2017, has moved “back home” to the University of Illinois, where Rolland did his most important work.
 This conference is a direct continuation of the GMU workshop, a Midwestern branch of the initiative begun in 2009.